 Various types of extracts of black cohosh roots and rhizomes have been studied for their chemical composition and biological activity.
 Lipophilic extracts have predominantly been used in laboratory studies and only infrequently in clinical trials.
 The most commonly used clinical preparations of black cohosh (e.g., Remifemin® and BNO 1055) are made from hydrophilic (typically hydroalcoholic) extracts.
 Lipophilic extracts have in vitro effects on estrogen -regulated genes, whereas hydrophilic extracts generally do not.

 Several of the chemical constituents of black cohosh extracts have biological activities that have been demonstrated through in vitro studies and are candidate markers for the observed in vivo and clinical effects.
 Triterpene glycosides have structures similar to steroids, but no apparent direct binding to the estrogen receptor.
-One of the most abundant of such glycosides, 23-epi-26-deoxyactein, is specific for black cohosh and is the constituent usually chosen for standardization of commercial products.[2,3] Over 60 different triterpene glycoside analogs have been identified in black cohosh, including two other bioactive types, actein and cimicifugoside.
+One of the most abundant of such glycosides, 23-epi-26-deoxyactein, is specific for black cohosh and is the constituent usually chosen for standardization of commercial products.[2,3] At least 40 different triterpene glycoside analogues have been identified in black cohosh (A. racemosa), including actein and cimicifugoside congeners.[2,3]

 Other chemical constituents of black cohosh extracts include aromatic acid phenolpropanoids related to caffeic and ferulic acid, along with the black cohosh-specific fukinolic acid.
 The plant also contains a large variety of guanidine alkaloids, which have been explored chemically but not studied biologically.